tylerlong/subx/README.md

 SubX is powered by [RxJS](https://github.com/ReactiveX/rxjs).
 It's better to have some RxJS knowledge.
 It's OK if you don't know RxJS, it doesn't prevent you from using this library.

+If you want to use SubX together with React, please check [react-subx](https://github.com/tylerlong/react-subx).

 ## Features (compared to Redux or MobX)